 “She really is the one that turns the wheels on the day-to-day operation,” Nader says, “Margaret was always in the galleries, so it really just emerged into her running the frame department.”

-Nader himself wears many hats as well, and is an artist and designer in his own right, with collections of fine furniture, art, accessories and more.
-He also has more than 35 years in the design business.
+Nader wears many hats as well, and is an artist in his own right.
+He has over 35 years in the design business, with collections of fine furniture, art, accessories and more on his resume.

 “Within the last 10 years, I’ve also done a lot of product development,” he says.
 “I do some work for Global Views, A&B Home, Elk Home and then some.
 I also sell my original art through the gallery.”

-Through Nader’s Gallery, the siblings cultivate a sense of personal service, and friendship along the way.
-The two have gained a positive reputation within their community, and are involved in the Arts Council.
+Through Nader’s Gallery, the siblings cultivate a sense of personal service and friendship along the way.
+The two have also gained a positive reputation within their community, and are involved in the Arts Council.

 “Both of us are very high energy,” says Love.
 “We try to make the best of every day, and we have made amazing friends for the last 40 years.
 We are very prideful of our work, and it doesn’t go out unless it’s perfect.
 I think people really respect that.
 It’s what’s sustained us through the years.”